Ibromr/COMP3000-Programming-Languages/Tazyik/README.md

 ## Overview

-Tazyik is a declarative domain-specific language for modelling water flows in river systems with support for dams, multi-day rainfall patterns, and capacity management.
+Tazyik (one meaning is "pressure" in Persian and Turkish) is a declarative domain-specific language for modelling water flows in river systems with support for dams, multi-day rainfall patterns, and capacity management.

 ---